Manta-Network/docs/docs/guides/MantaPay.md

 ### Convert Public Assets to Private Assets

    Select the public address you are sending from, the token you are sending, and the amount you want to send to your zkAddress.
-Press "To Private" to submit:
+Press "To Private" to submit.

    <div style={{textAlign: 'center'}}>
     <img alt="to_private" src="/img/guides/to_private.png" width="50%"/>
    </div>
    <br/>
-   Your browser wallet will prompt you to approve the transfer, and then publish it to the Dolphin blockchain:
+   Your browser wallet will prompt you to approve the transfer, and then publish it to the Calamari blockchain.

 <br/>
 <br/>